 Medication for any of the following conditions should not be used with medicinal turmeric or curcumin without first talking to a doctor:

 This type of medication may become more potent when combined with curcumin-based remedies, which may increase the risk of low blood sugar (hypoglycemia).

 Curcumin has blood-thinning properties, and people should not take it with other blood thinners, including aspirin.
 Doing so may increase the risk of bleeding.

 Curcumin should not be taken for 2 weeks before surgery because it has blood-thinning properties.

 Turmeric may interfere with the action of drugs that reduce stomach acid and increase the production of stomach acid.

 Curcumin-containing supplements, which are available without a prescription in the U.S., may cause gastritis and peptic ulcers if taken on an empty stomach.

 Turmeric has assumed an almost mythical status in some cultures for its use in an extraordinarily broad range of ailments.
 Turmeric is thought to have anti-inflammatory, antimicrobial, antioxidant, antiviral, antibacterial, antifungal, and anticancer properties.

-While it has been used in Indian and Chinese medicine for thousands of years, its biological characteristics have only been identified in the mid-twentieth century.
-The medicinal value of turmeric has since become the subject of scientific studies and clinical trials.
+While it has been used in Indian and Chinese medicine for thousands of years, its biological characteristics have only been identified in the

 While some early outcomes seem to back up at least some of the healing qualities long since attributed to it, a recent study into its medicinal chemistry concluded that curcumin does not appear to have the properties required for a good drug candidate.